Increase the size of your network 2

 - Meet with them in person.
 Be honest and direct about the disruption and how it affects you.
 Don’t sugar coat, deceive or manipulate.

 - Then attentively listen and listen some more to what you hear back.
-Listening restores gravitational pull and you need to connect and get some of it back.
+Listening restores gravitational pull and helps you connect effectively.

 - And most importantly, don’t complain and blame.
 Complaining and blaming infers that others are to blame for your plight (and they may be).
-But, if we can keep in mind the simple truth that disruption is often not avoidable – It is a part of life, pure and simple.
+Remember the simple truth that disruption is often not avoidable – It is a part of life, pure and simple.
 So, our best course is to accept it and reach out and nurture our key relationships.
 Being compulsive and not conversing with others is allowing the meteor to directly hit you.
 Your goal should be to decrease the impact.

 All we have comes from the relationships we’ve built and nurtured.
 Increasing the size of your networking universe is a good practice in good times and in times of disruption, too.